smafira-bf3r/smafira-st/index.md

 The annotation consist of simply clicking on one of one of the option at the top of the page: green thumb up (similar), thumb up/down (uncertain), or thump down (not similar).
 It is possible to go back to the list of results at any time and navigate between the articles using the next/previous arrows, both found at the top of the page.
 The annotation can be exported using the "export feedback" button on the top right side of the page for the list of results.
-After the annotation, the participants should submit the session URL or the annotations to the organizers, either by e-mail of using a submission system (still to be decided).

 ### Automatic annotation task